akavel/graph-mirror2/Trunk/ReadMe.txt

-Graph is an appliation used for drawing functions in a coordinate system.
+Graph is an application used for drawing functions in a coordinate system.
 The program is licensed under the GNU Gneral Public License.
 This pacakge contains the following parts necesarry to rebuild the application:
 =============